MinKaizen/lc-instructions/README.md

 3. Find the part where it says `<img src="/media/...`
 4. Replace the link in the quotes with the link you copied down when you Uploaded the images
 > Note: the links won't have `www.myonlinestartup.com` in it, because that part is omitted.
 You should ommit it too.
 So instead of `www.mos.com/partner` you should just insert `/partner` (include the opening slash)

+## 5. Pasting the code back into the site
+1. Go back to where you found the original code `Appearance > Widgets > Free Course Banners1 > Custom HTML`
+2. Paste the new code in there and save it
+3. IMPORTANT: you also have to paste it in 2 other boxes:

+`Legendary Membership1`

+and

+`Partner Membership1`